dasch-swiss/dsp-api/docs/rst/introduction/example-project.rst

 Properties
 ^^^^^^^^^^

-Now we need some RDF property definitions.
-The project contains books, which have properties like ``title``.
-Here is the definition of the ``title``
+All the content produced by a Knora project must be stored in Knora resources (see :ref:`incunabula-resource-classes`).
+Resources have properties that point to different parts of their contents; for example, the ``incunabula`` project contains books, which have properties like ``title``.
+Every property that poitns to a Knora value must be a subproperty of ``knora-base:hasValue``, and every property that points to another Knora resource must be a subproperty of ``knora-base:hasLinkTo``.

-property:
+Here is the definition of the ``incunabula:title`` property:

 ::